ptums/cs-370-assignments/README.md

 - Additional Hidden Layer -- compare how making that change only affects original
 - Dropout -- compare how making that change only affects original
-- Batch size -- compare how making that change only affects original
 - Conclusion